kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ### Downloading Data Button

-🧑‍🏫 You can download any data of interest by clicking on the round symbol with the download arrow in it next to each indicator in the **Indicator Panel** for the selected indicator.
-You can get all the data for the instance if you click the download the symbol at the top of the **Information Panel**.
+🧑‍🏫 You can download any data of interest by clicking on the round symbol with the download arrow in it (**download button**) next to each indicator in the **Indicator Panel** for the selected indicator.
+You can get all the data for the instance if you click **the download button** at the top of the **Information Panel**.
 This will give you a spreadsheet of the information that you can use outside of the platform.

-👨‍🏫 Click on the download button next to **People In Need** and observe the downloaded spreadsheet on your computer.
+👨‍🏫 Click on the **download button** next to **People In Need** and observe the downloaded spreadsheet on your computer.
 Note the data is also colour coded in the spreadsheet as per the platform.

 ![Download Data](../assets/screenshots/download-data.png)
 ![Spreadsheet](../assets/screenshots/Spreadsheet.png)